 Pregnancy can occur when a man and woman choose sexual intercourse without effective contraceptive protection.
 Because the time of ovulation or production of an egg in the woman usually varies from month to month and because a man’s sperm can live for several days inside a woman’s body, pregnancy can occur more easily than is often thought.
 Without effective contraceptive protection, 60 percent of sexually active women will become pregnant within six months and 90 percent will become pregnant within a year.
-In fact, it is not unusual for pregnancy to occur even if the man and woman have experienced sexual intercourse only once; and contrary to popular belief, pregnancy may also result if intercourse occurs during the woman’s menstrual period.
+It is not unusual for pregnancy to occur even if the man and woman have experienced sexual intercourse only once.
+Contrary to popular belief, pregnancy may also result if intercourse occurs during the woman’s menstrual period.

 Facts about urine pregnancy testing

-The Hormone Pregnancy testing involves a simple laboratory procedure to detect the presence of a hormone called Human Chronic Gonadotropin, which is produced by the developing placenta in a pregnant woman.
+The hormone pregnancy test involves a simple laboratory procedure to detect the presence of a hormone called Human Chronic Gonadotropin.
+HCG is produced by the developing placenta in a pregnant woman.
 HCG production begins within the first week following implantation of a fertilized egg and gradually reaches its highest concentration during the third month of pregnancy.
 As HCG production increases, this hormone enters the blood stream and filters through the kidneys into the urine.
 The most common test used for confirming pregnancy is one developed to detect HCG levels in the urine.

 Timing of the test